 of the common chess-player.

-Magazine then reproduced Skipworth’s letter which was as
+Player’s Magazine then reproduced Skipworth’s letter which

-wrong place.
+in the wrong place.
 Whether this was a typesetting error, or whether

 Löwenthal was faithfully replicating an error by Skipworth is unclear.)